home-assistant/home-assistant.io/source/help/reporting_issues.markdown

 ### {% linkable_title Last working Home Assistant release (if known) %}

-If possible, provide the latest release of which you know that the component or platform was working.
+If possible, provide the latest release of which you know that the integration or platform was working.
 Home Assistant is evolving very fast and issues may already be addressed or be introduced by a recent change.

 ### {% linkable_title Operating environment (Hass.io/Docker/Windows/etc.) %}